-5. Don’t expect it to be a luxury train
+5. Don’t expect the Glacier Express to be a luxury train

 Make no mistake.
 This is not going to be like the Orient Express so manage your expectations.

 Of course, you can assemble a packed lunch and eat that on board.
 However, feasting on a dish of Beef Stroganoff washed down with a glass of Blauburgunder with the changing alpine scenery as your backdrop is an unforgettable experience.

-7. Consider alternative ways to travel this route
+7. Consider alternative ways to travel the Glacier Express route

 In a post that is waxing lyrical about the Glacier Express, it may seem a bit weird to offer alternatives.

 The advantage of doing it this way is that you will not need to book your tickets in advance and you will be able to break up this long journey, stopping at places of interest.
 This gives you greater flexibility.

 Whichever way you decide to travel this route, do make this journey at least once in your life.
 I travelled on the Glacier Express in September but I am thinking about when I might be able to repeat at least part of it in the winter when the landscape will look utterly different.